vuejs/docs/src/guide/components/props.md

 ## Boolean Casting {#boolean-casting}

-Props with `Boolean` type has special casting rules to mimic the behavior of native boolean attributes.
+Props with `Boolean` type have special casting rules to mimic the behavior of native boolean attributes.
 Given a `<MyComponent>` with the following declaration:

 <div class="composition-api">